BHALUMUDULI/Practice/README.md

 # Practice
-This is practice for repo.
+This is practice for repo..